ahanafasir/portfolio/README.md

 ## About Me

 Specializing in creating sleek and user-centric websites.
-With 2+ years in the field, I blend design and functionality seamlessly using HTML, CSS, and JavaScript.
-I enjoy tackling challenges head-on, from bug-squashing to enhancing user experiences.
+I blend design and functionality seamlessly using HTML, CSS, and JavaScript.
 Let's bring your ideas to reality!

 ## Projects